dac09/rw-ssr-auth-reference/README.md

 ### DbAuth
 1. Notice how we had to create a "shared" handler in `dbAuth/web/src/authHandler.ts`.
 This is so that we share the same options as the auth function for dbAuth.
 I haven't tried removing this handler just yet - but don't think its necessary because middleware should be able to handle everything.
 2. In [web/src/auth.ts](dbAuth/web/src/auth.ts) for dbAuth - I'm overriding the auth URL - so it hits middleware instead of the api side dbAuth function
+3. dbAuth and firebase both use the cookie "session" to store sessions.
+So if you logged in firebase, dbAuth could error out.
+This is because the dbAuth middleware doesn't log you out automatically on exceptions (but firebase does).
+Just something I haven't gotten round to.